St. Johns Law Group Responds to COVID-19

 - Symptoms.
 We ask all visitors to the office refrain from coming to the St. Johns Law Group Building if you have been exposed to COVID-19, have traveled abroad or been on a recent cruise, or are exhibiting symptoms of the disease (i.e., fever, cough, or shortness of breath).
 Please know that we are also holding ourselves and employees to the same standard.

 - What to Expect at an In-Person Meeting.
-Before entering the Building, you will be required to hold your breath for ten (10) seconds to demonstrate that you do not have identifiable symptoms.
+Before entering the Building, you will be required to sanitize your hands, wear a mask and submit to a touchless thermometer reading.
 We require this of all who enter the Building regardless of whether a client or employee.
 If we do not shake your hand, please do not be offended and understand that we are doing so for your safety and ours.
-Conference rooms now have ½ of the previous amount of chairs and social distancing will be honored, so that a minimum of five (5) feet is maintain between all persons at all times.
+Conference rooms now have ½ of the previous amount of chairs and social distancing will be honored, so that a minimum of six (6) feet is maintain between all persons at all times.

 - Hearings.
 Many hearings have been cancelled, continued or postponed.
 In St. Johns County and the Seventh Judicial Circuit, the Chief Judge has entered an Order setting Emergency Court Procedures (COVID-19), which provides for only “mission critical” court proceedings to take place until April 6, 2020.
 Most Civil cases and routine Family Law cases are not “mission critical.”
 If you have a question about a scheduled hearing, please call the office.
 If you have a “mission critical” hearing, please communicate with the attorney representing you to coordinate preparing for the hearing telephonically.